 - Go for the open-attack combo to play around Arachnoid Sentry.

-- Avoid taking damage with the unit you want to kill them with, even if you have Survival Skill to protect your unit from Ravenous Flock – some versions play Scorched Earth.
+- Avoid taking damage with the unit you want to kill them with, especially if you don’t have Survival Skills to protect it.

 Mulligan for: Riven, Vi, Zaunite Urchin.
 Keep Lost Soul or Fallen Rider if you have Zaunite Urchin.

 - Darkness looks to grow and discount the Darkness spell to gain control of the board and leverage synergies.
 They have a lot of good units early on, and their late game is powerful.
-However, their midgame is generally weaker as they need to transition between enablers and payoffs.
+However, their midgame is generally weaker as they need to juggle and navigate their play between various enablers and payoffs.

-- Like against all Minimorph matchup, setting up your combo can be difficult.
-This one is especialy tough as they have good early board presence and lifegain, making it hard to win without the full 2-hit combo.
-Try to play around Minimorph by going for the combo with 2 threats or when they tap under 6 mana if you can, or all-in on the fact they might not have found Minimorph if ou can’t play around it.
+- Like against any Minimorph matchup, setting up your combo can be difficult.
+This one is especialy tough as they have good early board presence and lifegain, making it hard to win without the full OTK combo.
+Try to play around Minimorph by going for the combo with 2 threats or when they tap under 6 mana if you can, or just all-in, betting on them not having Minimorph if you can’t afford to play around it.

-- Most version play 1 or 2 Stress Defense, adding up to their potential ways to counter our combo.
+- Most version play 1 or 2 Stress Defense, adding another way for them to counter our combo.

-Riven Vi is a very spicy and high-agency deck.
-If you always have liked combo decks such as Zoe Lee and are looking for something new to play, then I would strongly recommend you to give this deck a solid shot – it’s a very fun and competitive archetype.
+Riven Vi is a very spicy archetype and a high-agency deck.
+If you always have liked combo decks such as Zoe Lee and are looking for something new to play, then I would strongly recommend you to give this deck a solid shot – it’s a very fun and competitive.

 If you have a question, want to share feedback, or discuss this guide, I’ll be happy to answer you in the comments below! 😉